IswaryaIlanchezhiyan/RISC-V-Digital-Alarm-Clock/README.md

 # RISC-V GNU Tool Chain

-  RISC-V C and C++ cross-compiler.
+  RISC-V GNU Tool Chain is a  C and C++ cross-compiler.
 It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain.

   ```